Jenguk42/CCNA/Notes/CLI Commands/Router CLI Commands.md

 	* **Connected route**
 		* A route to the **network** the interface is connected to
 		* has the actual netmask configured on the interface
-### Static Route Configuration
+### IPv4 Static Route Configuration
 Refer to [[Static Routing]] for detailed explanation
 ![[Pasted image 20240814153912.png]]
 - `ip route IP-ADDRESS NETMASK NEXT-HOP` (Preferred)
+	- **Recursive** static route: Only the next-hop is specified, requires a recursive lookup on the routing table.
 		- Configures the next-hop to reach the IP address
 	- E.g., For R1 to reach PC4, it should hop to `G0/0` interface of R3 which has an IP address of `192.168.13.3`.
 		- `ip route 192.168.4.0 255.255.255.0 192.168.13.3`

-- `ip route IP-ADDRESS NETMASK EXIT-INTERFACE`
+- `ip route IP-ADDRESS NETMASK EXIT-INTERFACE
+	- **Directly attached** static route: Only the exit interface is specified.
 		- Configures which interface to send the packet out of to reach the IP address
 	- E.g., For R2 to reach PC1, it should send the packet out of the `G0/0` interface.
 		- `ip route 192.168.1.0 255.255.255.0 g0/0`
 	- Shown in the routing table as "directly connected", although it is not exactly directly connected